-The next edition of the International Conference on Multilevel Analysis takes place on April 12 and 13, 2022.
-This will be an on location conference in Utrecht, the Netherlands.
+The next edition of the International Conference on Multilevel Analysis will take place on March 12 and 13, 2024 on location in Utrecht, the Netherlands.

 The International Conference on Multilevel Analysis is a biennial congress that has been organized since 1997.
 The aim is to bring together methodologists and statisticians who work on the development of multilevel models and multilevel structural equation models and applied researchers who actually use such models to analyze their data.

 The first editions were organized by Tom Snijders and Joop Hox in Amsterdam.
 In the 2010s the congress was relocated to Utrecht and the organization was taken over by Cora Maas, Leoniek Wijngaards-de Meij, Rens van de Schoot and Mirjam Moerbeek.
-The 2022 edition is organized by Emmeke Aarts, Sara van Erp, Beth Grandfield and Mirjam Moerbeek.
+Last (2022) edition was organized by Emmeke Aarts, Sara van Erp, Beth Grandfield and Mirjam Moerbeek.

 Over the past years various renowned researchers in the field of multilevel analysis have been invited as keynote speakers, among whom Harvey Goldstein, Stephen Raudenbush, Donald Hedeker, Jeroen Vermunt and Jon Rasbash.
 Each congress was supplemented by one or more workshops on a specific topic within multilevel modelling or a specific software package.